clarete/milieu/README.md

 ## Intro

 Managing application configuration that runs on multiple environments can be tough.
-So, **milieu** comes to help you pretend you have only one settings file that magically works whenever you deploy.
+So **milieu** comes to help you pretend you have only one settings file that magically works whenever you deploy.

-Here at Yipit, we use Chef to coordinate the deploy process and to maintain the configuration, using attributes or data bags.

-After that, we use [envdir](http://cr.yp.to/daemontools/envdir.html) to run our applications with variables set in Chef.
-Then, we use **milieu** to read those variables and feed the application configuration system.

 ## Production